 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-brussels sprouts salad served in wooden bowl with gold spoon
+shaved brussels sprouts salad served in a white bowl with cranberries.

 Ingredients You’ll Need